-Due to concerns with the coronavirus, the Township Commissioners and Emergency Management have made the decision to close the Linwood Youth and Senior Centers to all non-essential events and visitors effective IMMEDIATELY and until at least 4/30/2020.
+Due to concerns with the coronavirus, the Township Commissioners and Emergency Management have made the decision to close the Linwood Youth and Senior Centers to all non-essential events and visitors indefinitely due to the pandemic.

 This includes all group events that utilize the gymnasium, community room, senior center, Township meeting room, and Police Department.
 All groups affected by this decision will be notified directly.
 We apologize for any inconvenience this may cause, but the health and safety of our residents comes first.

 The Township Office and Police Department employees will continue to work while the offices are closed to non-essential visitors.
 Thank you.

 The Youth Center is closed.
 Re-open date TBD.

 The Senior Center is closed.
 Re-open date TBD.

 It has come to our attention that persons are asking residents to see their UTILITIES BILL TO GET YOUR INFORMATION.
 Please DO NOT SHOW YOUR BILL OR ANY OTHER DOCUMENT concerning your personal information. ...Thank You, Lower Chichester Commissioners